top of page

 Frequently Asked Questions

 Many small and medium size companies that do not have an information security or compliance program elect to undergo a SOC 2 readiness and examination process.
-SOC 2 is widely recognized and contains many overlapping characteristics with other regulations including Sarbanes Oxley 404, HIPAA, GDPR, PCI and the FFIEC.
+SOC 2 is widely recognized and contains many overlapping characteristics with other regulations including ISO 27001, Sarbanes Oxley 404, HIPAA, GDPR, PCI and the FFIEC.

-Organizations that undergo SOC readiness / examination procedures are service providers that perform functions on behalf of other companies including:
+Examples of organizations that undergo SOC readiness / examination procedures are service providers that perform functions on behalf of other companies including:

 • Cloud Service Providers (SaaS, IaaS, PaaS)